skylightio/skylight-docs/app/views/skylight/docs/chapters/_70-app-and-account-management.md

   You can transfer app ownership to another Skylight user by contacting us via the in-app messenger.
 <% end %>

+### Connecting an app to GitHub

+Connecting your app to GitHub is necessary for certain Skylight features, including:

+- <%= link_to "GitHub collaborators", "#github-collaborators" %>
+- <%= link_to "Enhanced deploy tracking", "./advanced-setup#deploy-github-integration" %>

+If you are the owner of the app on Skylight and <%= link_to "your account is connected to GitHub", "#connecting-your-account-to-github" %>, navigate to your app's settings page.

+1. Choose the organization that owns the app you're looking for (it must be an <%= link_to "organization repo", "./troubleshooting#im-having-problems-connecting-my-skylight-app-to-a-personal-github-repo" %>).
+1. Choose the repo you wish to connect to GitHub.
+1. Select your desired collaborator access settings.
+You can choose to give access to admin users only, to all GitHub users with access to the repo, or to no one.
+1. Click "Connect repo" and you're done!

+<%= image_tag 'skylight/docs/app-and-account-management/github-add-repo-1.png', alt: 'The "connect repo" button', style: img_width(500) %>

+<%= image_tag 'skylight/docs/app-and-account-management/github-add-repo-2.png', alt: 'Options for connecting your repo', style: img_width(500) %>

+#### Removing or changing a repo already connected to a Skylight app

+1. Navigate to your app's settings page.
+1. Click on "disconnect."
+If you only want to remove the repo, you're done!
+1. If you want to replace it with a different repo, just follow the <%= link_to "steps above", "#connecting-an-app-to-github" %> for adding a repo.

+<%= image_tag "skylight/docs/app-and-account-management/github-remove-repo.png", style: img_width(500) %>

 ### Sharing an app with others

-If you're the app owner, you can share an app with multiple people at once on your app's settings page <%= link_to "using GitHub", "#add-multiple-users-through-github" %>.
+If you're the app owner, you can share an app with multiple people at once on your app's settings page <%= link_to "using GitHub", "#github-collaborators" %>.
 Anyone with access to the app can add new collaborators using <%= link_to "email addresses", "#add-users-by-email" %>, also on your app's settings page.
 You can add unlimited users/collaborators to your app.

 Note that invites are currently app-specific only.
 If you want to grant access to multiple apps, repeat the steps below on the settings page of each app.

-#### Add multiple users through GitHub
+#### Add multiple users through GitHub {#github-collaborators}

 Chances are, the people who need access to an app on Skylight will be the same people working on that app and pushing code to GitHub.
 With Skylight's GitHub integration you can give access to all those people in just a few clicks!

-You can read more in the <%= link_to "announcement blog post", "http://blog.skylight.io/i-feel-a-connection-a-github-connection/" %> and our <%= link_to "blog post detailing its development", "http://blog.skylight.io/connecting-skylight-apps-to-github-the-devil-is-in-the-details/" %>.

-<%= image_tag 'skylight/docs/app-and-account-management/github-add-repo-1.png', alt: 'The "connect repo" button', style: img_width(500) %>

-<%= image_tag 'skylight/docs/app-and-account-management/github-add-repo-2.png', alt: 'Options for connecting your repo', style: img_width(500) %>

-If you are the owner of the app on Skylight and logged in via GitHub, navigate to your app's settings page.

-1. Click on the field marked "Search or select an organization" and choose the organization that owns the app you're looking for (it must be an organization repo).
-1. Click on the field marked "Search or select a repository" and choose the repo you wish to connect to GitHub.
-1. Select your desired privacy settings.
-You can choose to give access to admin users only, or to all GitHub users with access to the repo.
+1. <%= link_to "Connect your app to a GitHub repo", "#connecting-an-app-to-github" %> and select the desired GitHub collaborator settings (admin users only or all GitHub users with access to the repo).
-1. Click "Connect" and you're done!

-Once your Skylight app is connected to a GitHub repo, anyone with access to that repo can just log into Skylight with GitHub, and they will be automatically connected!
+2. Have your collaborators <%= link_to "create a Skylight account with GitHub", "#github-only-accounts" %> or <%= link_to "connect their existing accounts to GitHub", "#connecting-an-existing-account-to-gitHub" %>.

+All qualifying GitHub-connected users will be automatically added as collaborators to your app!
 Easy!

-##### Removing or changing a repo already connected to a Skylight app

-It's pretty similar to the process for adding a repo to an app:
+Learn more about this feature:
+* <%= link_to "GitHub collaborators announcement blog post", "http://blog.skylight.io/i-feel-a-connection-a-github-connection/" %>
+* <%= link_to "Our blog post detailing the development of this feature", "http://blog.skylight.io/connecting-skylight-apps-to-github-the-devil-is-in-the-details/" %>

-<%= image_tag "skylight/docs/app-and-account-management/github-remove-repo.png", style: img_width(500) %>
+* <%= link_to "Feature FAQ", "./faqs#github-integration" %>

-1. Click on "disconnect."
-If you only want to remove the repo, you're done!
-1. If you want to replace it with a different repo, just follow the steps above for adding a repo.
+* <%= link_to "Feature Troubleshooting Guide", "./troubleshooting#github-integration-issues" %>

 #### Add users by email

 <%= image_tag 'skylight/docs/faqs/adding-collaborators.png', alt: 'adding collaborators', style: img_width(500) %>

 The user you invite will receive an invitation via email.
 If they don't yet have a Skylight account, that email invite will include a link to sign up.
 Once they complete the steps, they'll see the app inside their account.

 ### Renaming an app